FedLoan Servicing (PHEAA) and Granite State Management and Resources to Stop Servicing Federal Student Loans

 Coming back to the primary concern — mistakes happen when loans are moved from one servicer to another.
 There’s not much you can do to avoid the kinds of mistakes that happen when loans are moved.
 The best you can do is be prepared so you can identify and quickly correct any mistakes that are made.
 In order to reduce the risk of mistakes made to your loans, you have to have the details of your student loan accounts.
 If you’ve been primarily relying on your loan servicers to keep records for you, now’s the time to make certain you have those records in your possession.
 Download statements that you have access to and request older statements that might not be available for download.

 We’ll definitely keep you updated as we learn more.
-There’s a lot to pay attention to here with the end of the pandemic forbearance potentially happening this fall and then FedLoan Servicing exiting the stage.
+There’s a lot to pay attention to here with the end of the pandemic forbearance potentially happening this fall and then FedLoan Servicing and GSMR exiting the stage.
 Keep your eyes open, ask lots of questions, and tune up your patience 🙂 Together we can help each other through this latest in the saga of 21st-century student loan repayment…

 Mistakes happen when loans are moved from one servicer to another.